alexgo-io/alexlab-doc/docs/product-features/staking/how-to-liquid-stake.md

-## :chart_with_upwards_trend: Auto Stake (Liquid Staking)
+## :chart_with_upwards_trend: Liquid Staking (Auto Staking)

-Once your first staking cycle has concluded, you will have the option to continue earning rewards via **Auto Staking**.
-Auto Staking allows you to earn rewards while maintaining liquidity as you receive LiALEX in exchange for your stake.
+Once your first staking cycle has concluded, you will have the option to continue earning rewards via **Liquid Staking**.
+Liquid Staking allows you to earn rewards while maintaining liquidity as you receive LiALEX in exchange for your stake.
 You can start liquid staking directly from the [LISA Lab Homepage](https://app.lisalab.io/li/alex/staking), or from the [ALEX Lab Homepage](https://app.alexlab.co/stake) if you've manually staked before.
 This section explains how to start liquid staking your rewards from manual staking.
 For more information, you can refer to the [Key Concepts](key-concepts.md) section.

 ### Step 1: Check My Staking